joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

 - Under Trackpad -> Point & Click, enable "Tap to click".
 - Under Trackpad -> More Gestures, disable "Swipe between pages" (the annoying thing that happens when you accidentally swipe with three fingers)
 - Under Keyboard, set "Key repeat rate" and "Delay until repeat" to far right (fastest) settings.
-- Under Keyboard -> Keyboard, enable "Use F1, F2, ... as standard function keys"
+- Under Keyboard -> Keyboard Shortcuts -> Function Keys, enable "Use F1, F2, ... as standard function keys"
-- Under Keyboard -> Modifier Keys, set Caps Lock to perform Control.
+- Under Keyboard -> Keyboard Shortcuts -> Modifier Keys, set Caps Lock to perform Control.
+- Under Keyboard -> Keyboard Shortcuts -> Modifier Keys, set Globe to perform Control.
+- Under Keyboard -> Keyboard Shortcuts -> Modifier Keys, set Control to perform Globe.
-- Under Keyboard -> Shortcuts, go to "App Shortcuts" and create a new binding with action (Menu Title) "Zoom" and shortcut "Cmd-Shift-Equals".
+- Under Keyboard -> Keyboard Shortcuts -> App Shortcuts, create a new binding with action (Menu Title) "Zoom" and shortcut "Cmd-Shift-Equals".
 (Actually that is what the web recommends, but if you want to fit with iTerm, put it on Cmd-Opt-Equals.)
 See [step 3 here](http://osxdaily.com/2013/03/22/5-simple-window-management-keyboard-shortcuts-to-improve-workflow-in-mac-os-x/)  I wanted to map this to `Opt-Z` to match my Linux, but for some reason that binding would not respond.

 # Make Finder show hidden files